 Lifestyle of the Traditional Tea Planter in Assam

 The original planters were a tough breed.
 They had to be.

 It’s hard to imagine Assam in the early 1800s when the tea industry was just beginning, but back then the majority of the state was a jungle – a wild, impenetrable jungle – and the first-generation planters who established the tea estates had to hack it out in order to create the gardens, those neat and orderly rows of bushes interspersed with shade trees bordered with drainage ditches, that we see today.
-They had to control the workers made up of local and imported tribes, keep the elephants, rhinos, tigers, hyenas and other wild animals at bay as well as fight malaria and other killer diseases.
+They had to control the workers made up of local and imported tribes, keep the elephants, rhinos, tigers, jackals and other wild animals at bay as well as fight malaria and other killer diseases.
 And of course there was also the heat.

 They had a constant battle with nature: encroaching jungle, marauding wildlife, fatal sickness, and relentless humidity.

 It was also a very lonely existence.
 In the early days only a few plantations had been established, all in remote areas, and typically the Britishers who ran them were rugged, self-sufficient and unmarried.
 After all, what woman would be open to taking on such an isolated and dangerous life?
 Every garden had its own history of sweat, toil and not uncommonly death.

 The planter’s relaxation would be to pit his strength and cunning against the local wildlife: perhaps spend days tracking a leopard or tiger, or taking a boat up river in search of a massive mahseer to land.
 And in the evenings, by the light of oil lamps, he would read.